Torah’s Subtle Clues:

 We should note at this point that the Jews in Egypt observed only one day of Passover (R. Yossi HaGalili, Jer.
 Talmud 14a).
 The Torah laws describing those Jews’ obligation also appear to exclude any restriction of eating leaven.
 Certainly on the morrow of the Egyptian Passover, the Jews were permitted to eat leaven.
 Rabbeinu Nissim comments that it was only due to the rush of the Egyptians that their loaves were retarded in their leavening process.
 Had the Egyptians not rushed them, the Jews would have created bread for there was no prohibition on bread at that point.

 The Torah spends much time discussing the dough, and oddly, also refers to it in the singular, “And the people lifted up (carried) HIS loaf from the kneading troughs before it had risen, rolled up in their garments, placed on their shoulders (Exod.
 12:34).”
 “And they baked THE loaf (Exod.
 12:39)...”
 Why this singular reference to numerous loaves?
 Why so much discussion about the loaf?
-And of what need is there for God to record “…rolled up in their garments, placed on their shoulders”?
+And why did the Jews “roll up the loaf in their garments, placing on their shoulders”?
+This is significant, as God records this.

 The Egyptians originated bread.
 The Egyptian taskmasters ate their bread, as their Jewish slaves gaped enviously, breaking their teeth on dry matza, or “poor man’s bread”—a relative term: “poor” is in comparison to something richer.
 “Poor man’s bread” teaches that there was a “richer bread” in Egypt: soft bread, which the Egyptians enjoyed while feeding their Jewish slaves matza.